nicoschuele/pad_utils/README.md

 ## Contribute

 [Get in touch](https://twitter.com/nicoschuele) before submitting a pull request, I don't want to waste your time by rejecting it!

+## Testing

+The test suite for PadUtils is currently outside of the gem itself.
+I may add it if I have time.

 ## License